grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

                     "s3:DeleteObject"
                 ],
                 "Resource": [
-                    "arn:aws:s3:::< Name of the bucket >",
-                    "arn:aws:s3:::< Name of the bucket >/*"
+                    "arn:aws:s3:::< Name of the chunk bucket >", "arn:aws:s3:::< Name of the chunk bucket >/*", "arn:aws:s3:::< Name of the ruler bucket >", "arn:aws:s3:::< Name of the ruler bucket >/*" ]
-                ]
             }
         ]
     }
     ```

-    **Make sure to replace the placeholder with the name of the bucket you created earlier.**
+    **Make sure to replace the placeholder with the name of the buckets you created earlier.**

 1. Create the IAM policy using the AWS CLI: